Tomcuzz/ipmi-server/README.md

 ### How to build it yourself

+It is set up to automatically build and pus the image on a periodic basis.

 If you want to build this container yourself feel free to use the snippet below, replace the -tag definitions as you please.
 For buildx reference look [here](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/).

 ```bash